bmralph87/Note-Taker/README.md

 5. Successfully generate a team profile app
 6. Add audio file via screencastify recording

 ## Description/Usage:
-Note-Taker is a Node.js command-line application that deploys a note-taking application utilizing Express methodology
+Note-Taker is a Node.js command-line application that deploys a note-taking application using an Express.js back end and retrieves note data from a JSON file.

-#### My repo can be found [Here](https://github.com/bmralph87/TeamProfile-Generator)
+#### My repo can be found [Here](https://github.com/bmralph87/Note-Taker)

 ## Sites used for Knowledge: